bukits/Applied-Video-Seq.-Analysis/README.md

 # Applied-Video-Sequence-Analysis
-This repository contains implemented algorithms of the course (background segmentation, detecion, Kalman-filter, tracking) in the Applied-Video-Sequence-Analysis written in C++, using OpenCV running on Ubuntu.
+This repository contains implemented algorithms of the course (background segmentation, detecion, Kalman-filter, tracking) in the Applied-Video-Sequence-Analysis course written in C++, using OpenCV running on Ubuntu.